Managing infertility, IVF and your relationship

-The experience of infertility and IVF can challenge relationships in ways few other experiences can.
+The impacts of infertility and IVF of relationships can vary, and the experience can challenge relationships in ways few other experiences can.
 Learning to navigate disappointment, stress, fears, and financial pressure together, while at the same time supporting one another, creates enormous pressure on couples.
 The pressure can hijack relationships and cause tension and misunderstanding, but it can also strengthen relationships and bring couples together.
 Not surprisingly, it can do both at the same time.

-Below are some experiences that couples often report when going through IVF treatment.
+Below are some experiences that couples often report on the impacts of infertility and IVF on their relationships.

 The way partners cope with the stress of infertility and IVF can differ greatly from one another, and this can lead to misunderstandings.